 Most people – even if they’ve not the remotest idea where it is – have heard of ACAPULCO.
 It’s been the grande dame of the Mexican tourist industry since the 1950s, and today Mexico City-by-the-sea is a crazy, tropical party town where the rich and poor of the capital come to play; the swankiest clubs and restaurants nestle in the hills, while the masses pack the beaches, fiesta-style.
 But what makes Acapulco really special is its stunning bay: a sweeping scythe-stroke of yellow sand backed by the white towers of the high-rise hotels and, behind them, the jungly green foothills of the sierra.
-Even though the town itself has a population of over one and half million and hundreds of thousands of visitors come through each year, it rarely seems overcrowded.
+Even though the city itself has a population of over one and a half million and hundreds of thousands of visitors come through each year, it rarely seems overcrowded.
 There’s certainly always space to lie along the beach, partly because of its sheer size, and partly because of the number of rival attractions – everything from hotel pools to parasailing to romantic cruises.
 If you only do one thing in Acapulco, though, make sure you see its most celebrated spectacle, the leap of the daredevil high divers.

-Beyond the end of the bay, across the hills to the south, are two other popular beaches: Puerto Marqués and Playa Revolcadero.
+Beyond Acapulco Bay, across the hills to the south, lies another major resort zone known as Diamante, with deluxe hotels lining the coast all the way to the airport and the former village of Barra Vieja.
 On the way you’ll pass some of the fanciest hotels and villas in Acapulco, as well as some mesmerizing views of the city.
-Puerto Marqués (buses marked “Puerto Marqués”) is the first of the beaches, a sheltered, deeply indented cove with restaurants and beach chairs right down to the water’s edge.
-Nearby, the Punta Diamante is occupied by the most expensive hotel in Acapulco – the Banyan Tree Resort – but you can continue by road to Revolcadero (though only an occasional bus comes this far) or get there by boat down a narrow inland channel.
-The beach, a long exposed stretch of sand, is beautiful but frequently lashed by heavy surf that makes swimming impossible.
-This whole area is being developed as another major resort zone known as Acapulco Diamante, with deluxe hotels lining the coast all the way to the airport and the former village of Barra Vieja.
+Puerto Marqués is the first of the beaches, a sheltered, deeply indented cove with restaurants and beach chairs right down to the water’s edge.
+Nearby, the Punta Diamante is occupied by the most expensive hotel in Acapulco – the Banyan Tree Resort – but you can continue by road to Playa Revolcadero.
+This beach, a long exposed stretch of sand, is beautiful but frequently lashed by heavy surf that makes swimming impossible.